-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Your Area

 |$25,000 per person/$50,000 per accident|

 |$20,000 per accident|

 In Wyoming, police officers are required to ask for proof of insurance if they pull you over for a traffic stop.
 You can show you're financially responsible with a certificate or an ID card issued by your auto insurer.
 Electronic proof of insurance will not be accepted by police officers, but an electronic form of an SR-22 certificate (if you're required to carry it) will be accepted.

-Optional Car Insurance Coverage in Wyoming
+Optional car insurance coverage in Wyoming

-If you do not want to buy auto insurance, you can choose one of the following alternatives to comply with Wyoming's Financial Responsibility Law:
+If you do not want to buy auto insurance, you can choose one of the following alternatives to comply with Wyoming's financial responsibility law:

-- Surety bond: a surety bond states that a surety company will cover all costs and claims against you in the case of an auto accident, as long as you eventually reimburse the surety company after the fact.
+- Surety bond: A surety bond states that a surety company will cover all costs and claims against you in the case of an auto accident, as long as you eventually reimburse the surety company after the fact.